-Intermediate Outcomes Intermediate Indicators Means of Verification Important Assumptions Outcome 2: Zoonotic disease threats mitigated by reducing trade and consumption of and threats to wildlife. \$1,000,000 At least 1 high-level wildlife trade network unraveled by enforcement agencies employing global best practice with investigations and informants.
-At least 2 initiatives to reduce transportation, sale and consumption of wildlife piloted in collaboration with enforcement agencies and/or actors in the public health sector.
-At least 5 private and/or state- owned companies introduce effective measures to reduce their involvement in the transportation, sale and consumption of wildlife.
-At least 3 campaigns implemented to reduce consumer demand for wildlife and mobilize public participation in wildlife crime detection and reporting.
-At least 3 journal papers published on linkages between biodiversity and human health, including the role of biodiversity loss in the emergence of zoonotic diseases.
+Intermediate Outcomes Intermediate Indicators Means of Verification Important Assumptions Outcome 2: Zoonotic disease threats mitigated by reducing trade and consumption of and threats to wildlife. \$1,000,000 At least 1 high-level wildlife to network unraveled by enforcement agencies employ global best practice with investigations and informants At least 2 initiatives to reduce transportation, sale and consumption of wildlife piloted collaboration with enforcement agencies and/or actors in the public health sector.
+At least 5 private and/or state owned companies introduce effective measures to reduce involvement in the transportat sale and consumption of wildlife.
+At least 3 campaigns implemented to reduce consumption of wildlife and mobil public participation in wildlife crime detection and reporting.
+At least 3 journal papers published on linkages between biodiversity and human health including the role of biodivers loss in the emergence of zoon.
 Grantee and RIT performance reports.
 CEPF Secretariat supervision mission reports.
 Court records and press coverage of prosecutions for wildlife crime.
 Scientific journal papers.
-Sufficient political will to control overexploitation of wildlife species exists or can be generated.
-Government conservation agencies are receptive to working with civil society to address illegal trafficking of wildlife.
-Actors in the public health sector are receptive to collaborating with conservation organizations as part of a One Health approach.
-Companies are willing to engage with civil society to address transportation, sale and consumption of wildlife.
-Local media are willing to support public awareness campaigns.
-General public is receptive to conservation of wildlife.
+Cetheir tion, ife. mer ize n, ity Sufficient political will to control overexploitation of wildlife species exists or can be generated.
+Government conservation agencies are receptive to working with civil

-Intermediate Outcomes Intermediate Indicators Means of Verification Important Assumptions Intermediate Outcomes Outcome 3: Local communities empowered to engage in conservation and management of priority sites. \$2,000,000 Intermediate Indicators Awareness of local conservation issues and rights and opportunities related to natural resource management raised among local communities within at least 5 priority sites.
-Community forests, community- fisheries and/or community- managed protected areas piloted, amplified and/or made more sustainable within at least 10 priority sites.
-Co-management mechanisms that enable community participation in zoning, management and governance of formal protected areas developed for at least 5 priority sites.
-Lists of KBAs in at least 3 hotspot countries updated in line with the new KBA standard.
-Means of Verification Grantee and RIT performance reports.
+Intermediate Outcomes Intermedia te Indicators Means of Verification Important Assumptions Outcome 3: Local communities empowered to engage in conservation and management of priority sites. \$2,000,000 Community fisheries and managed pri amplified an sustainable in priority sites Co-manager enable commity rocommunity fisheries and managed pri amplified an sustainable in priority sites Lists of KBA countries up new KBA sta of local conservation ights and s related to natural anagement raised communities within itority sites. forests, community d/or community-otected areas piloted, id/or made more within at least 10 s. ment mechanisms that munity participation in lagement and of formal protected oped for at least 5 s. s in at least 3 hotspot id a site of the site of th Grantee and RIT performance reports.
 CEPF Secretariat supervision mission reports.
 Protected Areas Tracking Tool (SP1 METT).
 Formal legal declarations or community agreements designating new protected areas.
 World Database on KBAs.
-Third-party impact evaluation reports.
-Important AssumptionsLocal communities are willing to play an active role in site-based conservation.Government policies provide for community management of forests, fisheries and conservation areas.Protected area managers are receptive to involving local communities in zoning, management and governance.Appropriate, cost-effective site- based monitoring protocols for biodiversity and human wellbeing impacts can be developed.Sufficient civil society capacity to implement site-based conservation exists or can be built
+Local communities are willing to play an active role in site-based conservation.
+Government policies provide for community management of forests, fisheries and conservation areas.
+Protected area managers are receptive to involving local communities in zoning, management and governance.
+Appropriate, cost-effective site-based monitoring protocols for biodiversity and human wellbeing impacts can be developed.
+Sufficient civil society capacity to implement site-based conservation exists or can be built